hning86/azuremlps/README.md

 ```
 #Find the experiment named "xyz"
-$exp = Get-AmlExperiment | where Name -eq 'xyz'
+$exp = Get-AmlExperiment | where Description -eq 'xyz'
 #Copy that experiment from current Workspace to another Workspace
-Copy-AmlExperiment -ExperimentId $exp.ExperimentId -DestinationWorkspaceId '<ws_id>' -DestionationWorkspaceAuthorizationToken '<auth_token>'
+Copy-AmlExperiment -ExperimentId $exp.ExperimentId -DestinationWorkspaceId '<ws_id>' -DestinationWorkspaceAuthorizationToken '<auth_token>'
 ```
-Please note that the current workspace and the destination workspace must be in the same region.
+Please note that the current Workspace and the destination Workspace must be in the same region.
 Cross-region copy is currently not supported.

 ### Manage Web Service ###